Do I Need a Prenuptial Agreement?

 - A child custody and support plan for existing or future children

 Having a prenuptial agreement in place can offer you protection in the event of a divorce.
 If you are already married, we may still be able to assist you in implementing a postnuptial agreement.
-To learn more, schedule a free consultation with an experienced Wisconsin divorce lawyer at Karp & Iancu, S.C.
-You can do so by giving our office a call at 414-453-0800 or filling out the quick contact form below.
+To learn more, schedule a free consultation with one of our experienced divorce attorneys at Karp & Iancu.